hobson/hobson.github.io/_posts/2015-10-27-Hacking-Oregon-Hidden-Political-Connections.md

 ---

-# 3. Destructure a DB: How?
+# 3. Restructure DB: How?

 1. Ignore numbers/dates
 2. Stringify each field